beardgod7/loan_app/README.md

 # loan_app
-# LoanApp Microservice with User Interface
+# LoanApp  with User Interface

-The LoanApp microservice is a server-side application built using Node.js and Express.js framework.
+The LoanApp  is a server-side application built using Node.js and Express.js framework using microservice architecture .
 It provides a user-friendly web interface for managing loan applications and includes functionalities for user registration, login, and loan submission.
-The microservice utilizes PostgreSQL as its database for storing user information, loan applications, and other relevant data.
+The app utilizes PostgreSQL as its database for storing user information, loan applications, and other relevant data and information is exchange from users to admin by microservice architecture.

 ## Features